• Skip to primary navigation

 How do you make a King Cake?

-Often, a small plastic baby or trinket is baked on the cake.
+Often, a tiny plastic baby or trinket is baked on the cake.
 In New Orleans, the tradition is that whoever finds the baby will be the king or queen and host the next Mardi Gras party.

 In New Orleans, King Cakes are decorated with the colored sugars associated with Mardi Gras.
 The colors represent the following:

-• Gold represents prayer
+- Gold represents power

-• Green represents faith
+- Green represents faith

-• Purple represents justice.
+- Purple represents justice.

-My Family's Tradition with the King Cake
+My Family's King Cake Tradition

 I attended a conference in New Orleans many years ago during Mardi Gras.
 During my visit, a colleague served a King Cake and shared the tradition of eating King Cake during Mardi Gras.
 I loved the cake and custom so much that I have made a King Cake every year.